pablopnp/JavaFlashCards/README.md

 # flash-cards
-Repository for the Java Keywords Flashcards Project
+Repository for the Java Keywords Flashcards Project.
+Began the code using eclipse on a local machine.